JPTS2/SAD2XS/docs/usage/conversion-options.md

 | `reverse_survey_vertical` | mirror the survey vertically, reversing bend directions |
 | `reverse_charge_sign` | flip the sign of the reference particle's charge |

 Read that page before combining them.
-The solenoid `ks` depends on the charge sign, so `reverse_charge_sign` is not independent of the others.
+The solenoid `ks` depends on the charge declared in the SAD file, so the three survey and order flags each negate it. `reverse_charge_sign` does not: it relabels the reference particle and leaves every element parameter alone.

 ## Apertures